 - Bathing or holy dip in water bodies is a big no-no. Therefore, nobody would be allowed to get into the waters of Sahastradhara, Mussorie, Robbers Cave, Rishikesh, etc.

 - Officers, employees of the Armed forces, and their family members do not need a compulsory RT PCR test but it is mandatory to register on http://smartcitydehradun.uk.gov.in

 - Only 4 people in private or authorized vehicles will be allowed to travel to Haridwar for asthi visarjan of deceased kin.
 Also, COVID negative test reports not older than 72 hours prior to traveling and registration on smart city Dehradun portal are compulsory.

 - Inter-state public transport is allowed to operate with 100% occupancy though it is subject to SOPs issued by the State Transport department.
 Those traveling via train, bus, plane, taxi, or private vehicle have to register on the smart city web portal and carry a Covid Negative Test report, not older than 72 hours.

 - Tobacco consumption and spitting in public places have been prohibited.
 Disobedience of this rule will draw a penalty.

 - All theatres, theme parks, movie halls, auditoriums, swimming pools will remain closed until further notice.

-- Hotels, restaurants or eateries can operate with 50% dining capacity.
-Authorities encourage home delivery or takeaways.
-Food brands are can use vehicles for customer doorstep delivery.
+- Hotels, restaurants, or eateries can operate with 50% dining capacity.
+Therefore, authorities encourage home delivery or takeaways.
+So, food brands can use vehicles for customer doorstep delivery.